top of page

 Keith Hoerner, Managing Editor

-A SIU-C PhD student in literature, Keith Hoerner (he/him) is founding editor of The Dribble Drabble Review, a Webby-Award recognized e-zine/print anthology series of all things "little-ature" and winner of Best Microfiction for three of its four years in publication.
-He is the author of two books: The Day the Sky Broke Open – A Memoir (Impact Award Winner) and Balancing on the Sharp Edges of Crescent Moons – A Collection (Adelaide Books, New York/Lisbon).
-His prose/poetry has been featured in 160+ lit mags and anthologies across five continents (including Cafe IrrealdecomP, and Litro – to name just a few).
+A PhD student in literature, Keith Hoerner (he/him) is founding editor of The Dribble Drabble Review, a Webby-Award recognized e-zine/print anthology series of all things "little-ature" and winner of Best Microfiction/Best Small Fictions for four of its five years in publication.
+He is the author of two books: The Day the Sky Broke Open – A Memoir (MFA Thesis/Impact Award Winner) and Balancing on the Sharp Edges of Crescent Moons – A Collection (Adelaide Books, New York/Lisbon).
+His prose/poetry has been featured in 170+ lit mags and anthologies across five continents (including decomP, Litro, and Strand, the oldest literary magazine in the UK.

 Sarah Nivala, Fiction Editor